 If the first non-whitespace character is:, the command is parsed in an alternative mode.
 The non-whitespace characters following the: are the command name, and the remaining part of the line is used verbatim as the first argument.
-This is very useful for the lua and ruby commands.
+This is very useful for the lua command.
 As an example, the following two command lines are exactly equivalent: